Friendly-Neighbourhood-Insomniac/CIE-Courses/AS_Math_Y12/1_Algebra.md

 3. *Modulus inequality*: Solve $|3x-2|\ge5$.
    - Case 1: $3x-2\ge5 \Rightarrow x\ge\tfrac{7}{3}$.
 Case 2: $3x-2\le-5 \Rightarrow x\le-1$.
 Solution is $x\le-1$ or $x\ge7/3$.

+4. *Practice problem*: Use this problem to check your understanding of the theory.
+   - Solution steps should include reasoning and final answer with units.
 ## Interactive Resources
 - [Desmos Quadratic Explorer](https://www.desmos.com/calculator/qqdjy1zewp)
 - [GeoGebra Inequality Grapher](https://www.geogebra.org/m/kfdhrayb)
+<iframe src="https://www.desmos.com/calculator/qqdjy1zewp?embed" width="700" height="450" title="Interactive simulation" loading="lazy"></iframe>

 ## Exam Tips
 - Look for a common factor before applying other factorisation methods.
 - Clearly indicate inequality direction when multiplying or dividing by a negative quantity.
 - When solving simultaneously, check points of intersection graphically to avoid algebraic mistakes.
+- Review past papers to identify common question patterns.

 ## Common Pitfalls
 - Forgetting to square root both positive and negative values when taking the square root of $x^2$.
 - Dropping solutions when solving modulus equations by squaring both sides without checking validity.
 - Confusing the axis of symmetry $x=-b/2a$ with the location of the vertex when $a\ne1$.
+- Overlooking units when substituting values into formulas.

 ## Worksheet Placeholder
 **[Insert SaveMyExams worksheet link or Canvas PDF embed here]**